Thailand: A legal status for refugee children

 At the end of the year, stateless children often do not receive their graduation certificate, which would be so important for scholarships and career opportunities.
 "As a stateless person, it often feels as if everything works against you," Som recalls, who grew up as a child of Myanmarian refugees.

-The problem is also the legal uncertainty of stateless families.
-Many do not know how to defend themselves against violations of the law, and there is also no confidence in the state.
-This is exactly where many projects supported by Terre des Hommes: In the Development Center for Children and Community Network (DCCN), for example, children learn what children and human rights mean for them.
-That gives security and strengthens you confidence.
-And they learn to organize themselves: in networks such as the “Salween Youth Network” and the “Mekong Youth Assembly”, which have long been working politically to improve the right -wing children.
+Another problem is the legal insecurity faced by stateless families.
+Many don't know how to defend themselves against violations of their rights, and they lack trust in the state.
+This is precisely where many projects supported by Terre des Hommes come in: At the Development Center for Children and Community Network (DCCN), for example, children learn what children's and human rights mean to them.
+This provides security and strengthens their self-confidence.
+And they learn how to organize themselves: in networks such as the Salween Youth Network and the Mekong Youth Assembly, which have long been politically committed to improving the rights of stateless children.

 They are now role models for their communities.
 Many take responsibility themselves to pass on their experiences and to support stateless children.